philippekocher/polytempoWeb/README.md

 - In the terminal, the server indicates the IP address at which it is running.
 To access PolytempoWeb from any device connected to the local network, enter this IP address in a web browser.

 - Stop the server with ctrl+c

+## Combining PolytempoWeb and PolytempoNetwork

+PolytempoWeb can synchronise with instances of the standalone application PolytempoNetwork (Version 0.7.0 and above) within the same local network.

+One instance of PolytempoNetwork must be declared the "master".
+All other instances on the network, whether PolytempoNetwork or PolytempoWeb, follow this master instance in perfect sync.
+Any network latency will be compensated.

+If no master instance is found on the local network, the NodeJS server automatically takes over this role and synchronises all instances of PolytempoWeb with each other.
+Note that PolytempoWeb cannot be the master instance itself.